 What Are The Causes Of Xanax Addiction?

-Six causes of Xanax addiction are genetic predisposition, environmental factors, prescription for anxiety, high stress, peer pressure, and previous substance abuse.
+The causes of Xanax addiction are genetic predisposition, environmental factors, prescription for anxiety, high stress, peer pressure, and previous substance abuse.
 These factors interact to increase the likelihood of developing an addiction to Xanax.

 According to a 2018 study by Nassima A et al. titled, ‘A Review of Alprazolam Use, Misuse, and Withdrawal,’ alprazolam’s misuse potential stems from its unique pharmacokinetic properties of rapid absorption, low lipophilicity, short half-life, high potency, and more severe withdrawal symptoms occurring after a shorter period of use.